Mathias Thrane

-Mathias Thrane (born 4 September 1993) is a Danish professional footballer who plays as a midfielder for HIK.
+Mathias Thrane (born 4 September 1993) is a Danish retired professional footballer who played as a midfielder.

 Career

 Thrane joined AaB in the summer of 2014 from Hellerup IK.
 He got his Danish Superliga debut on 19 July 2014 against SønderjyskE when he was substituted in for Thomas Enevoldsen in the 75th minute.

 Thrane played two years in AaB before signing with the competitors from OB.

 On 4 February 2019, Nykøbing FC announced the signing of Thrane.
 He left the club in the summer 2020.

 After a spell at Faroese club B36 Tórshavn, Thrane returned to Denmark at the end of February 2022, when he signed for Næstved Boldklub.
 In July 2022, he returned to his former club, HIK.

+In July 2023, Thrane joined FB where he would serve as a transition coach and youth coach.